 "Evgeny is an incredibly thoughtful leader with a deep sense of care for everyone around him.
 I learnt a considerable amount from his leadership style, not being afraid to confront difficult thoughts or situations and yet handling them from a place of trust and not fear."

-Ruben Kostucki, CCO at Mumsnet and a Scale Coach
+Ruben Kostucki, CCO at Mumsnet and a Scale Coach at Scalewise

 How does the coaching relationship end?